Rev. Joseph G. Marina, S.J.

 Father Marina was recently a trustee at St. Joseph’s Hospital in Syracuse, New York, and serves currently on the board of Canisius High School in Buffalo, New York, where he is chair of the board’s governance committee.
 He previously served on the boards of St. Thomas Aquinas College, Regis University, Canisius College, Xavier High School and Le Moyne College.

 His research interests include leadership and organizational change, and, in the area of theology, scripture and the question of non-belief.
 His presentations include “Inner-city Healthcare and Higher Education: A Partnership in Catholic Social Teaching,” “Graduate and Continuing Education in the Jesuit Tradition” and “Educational Delivery System Options: Programs to Attract and Retain and Educate Adult Students.”

 Father Marina holds a Doctor of Philosophy in administration and supervision from Fordham University, a Master of Divinity and a Master of Theology from Boston College and a Master of Science in Secondary Education from St. John’s University.
 He earned a Bachelor of Science in Physical Sciences, with a theology minor, from St. John’s University.

-A native of New York, he entered the Society of Jesus in 1973 and was ordained as a Roman Catholic priest in 1985.
+Father Marina entered the Society of Jesus in 2004 and was ordained to the priesthood in 2012.